 Waratahs remains alive, despite its burial, in the hearts of those who played for it.
 It is the hope that this will not just be an archive to be fondled as bodies fail and minds seek reassurance, nor that it become a cross check for interested grand children wondering if the words of a past President, AJ Bennett were true: "you don't ruin a good story with the facts."
 Therefore, its to be hoped that past players or their wives or their children might like to drop in and leave their stories so that columns of numbers are not the only things which make these names - many forgotten - memorable.
 Tell us those stories which have been shared often: sometimes at the bar or around a BBQ or sadly, when one of the names contained here-in has been put to rest and blokes have shuffled feet until the story telling started.
 Brief or long, please pass on their legacy.

 Where possible, every effort has been made to be accurate but what we have here isn't set in stone and the site will always be open to correction and improvement.
 This is an archive of known information .
 It doesn't try to be a be all and end all statement of Waratahs Cricket Club.
 Therefore, more information would be hungrily consumed and readily added to these pages.
-The contact tab will show you how to get in touch.
+Contact details at the bottom right of the page will show you how to get in touch.

 Enjoy your tour and make contact.
-After all, at its highest point, Waratahs was the best club in Armidale and the envy of all but Easts: along with Ex Services, our greatest rival and often our best friends.
+After all, at its highest point, Waratahs was the best club in Armidale and the envy of all but Easts, our greatest rival and often our best friends.
 We weren't the best because we won premierships or because we had the best players, even though we had plenty of both.
 Waratahs was the best but because we understood we were family.
 You look after family.